 Parts One and Two of this guide relate to all local authorities, large or small.
-There are, however, slightly different provisions in relation to smaller local authorities and if your issue relates to an authority within that category, please read the Annex, in addition to Parts One and Two.
+There are, however, slightly different provisions in relation to smaller local authorities and if you are interested in finding out about your rights in relation to an authority within that category, please read the Annex, in addition to Parts One and Two.

-Smaller authorities are defined under the 2014 Act as those local authorities where for three years (or one or two years if the body has existed for less than three years) the higher of gross income or expenditure does not exceed £6.5 million.
+Smaller authorities are defined under the 2014 Act as those local authorities where the higher of gross income or expenditure does not exceed £6.5 million for the relevant financial year or either of the two previous years.1

 Local authority accounts are the financial statements that most organisations must produce at the end of the year.
 At larger authorities these include a balance sheet and summary of income and expenditure along with supporting notes that give more details.
-The term also includes related documents used to make up the authority's accounts and any report by the external auditor.
+The term also includes related documents used to make up the authority's accounts and any report by the auditor.